-Basel, June 16, 2025 – On the occasion of Art Basel 2025, ZEGNA is proud to present the recipients of the VISIBLE Situated Fellowships: Shinan Imabo, located in the Cantagallo neighbourhood of Lima, Peru, and Waral Prakalp, based in the village of Ganjad, Maharashtra, India.
+On the occasion of Art Basel 2025, Visible presented the recipients of the 2025/26 Visible Situated Fellowships: Shinan Imabo, located in the Cantagallo neighbourhood of Lima, Peru, and Waral Prakalp, based in the village of Ganjad, Maharashtra, India.
 These two artistic collectives have been selected for their innovative, community-based approaches that draw inspiration from ancestral relationships with the forest as a living, regenerative force.
+Each recipient will receive a 25,000 euros Visible Situated Fellowship from ZEGNA and benefit from the mentorship of the Visible project, allowing them to further develop their projects.
+The projects have emerged from the work of the new group of curatorial catalysts who joined the Visible team in late 2024.

 Click here to download the full press release